nileane/TangerineUI-for-Mastodon/README.md

 Tangerine UI is a UI redesign I made for Mastodon's Web interface, using only pure CSS.

-Turn your Mastodon web UI into a friendlier place.
+Make your Mastodon Web UI a friendlier place.
 Tangerine features a soft orange palette, a bubblier look, and a more compact timeline that should be easier on your eyes.
 Also, Tangerine UI supports both dark and light modes.

 ## How to use
 **Tangerine UI is contained in a single CSS file.**